pakal/django-compat-patcher/CONTRIBUTE.rst

     :code:`fix_deletion_contrib_admin_ModelAdmin_get_formsets`

 - Tests for fixers use :code:`fix_<fixer_name>`
-- Every fixer must have a docstring
+- Every fixer must have a docstring explaining what it does (what breaking changes it deals with)